Darts and black velvet, 1947

 “‘What do you mean?’
 I demanded, taken aback.”

 “‘He rang up on Sunday morning when you were out for a walk.
 I thought I’d play a joke on him so I told him you’d gone back to London with another chap.'”
-[I assume that a career in comedy did not follow].
+[I assume that a comedy career did not follow].

 “David said: ‘I’ve got to be on the set at the crack of dawn.
 Come and have an early dinner with me.'”